-These “deep systems challenges” represent six knots of complex organizational issues identified over a wide range of cases, studied since 2016 in an ongoing action research programme.
-The challenges are defined as: 1) narrative transition, 2) innovation, 3) governance mechanisms, 4) finance and resourcing, 5) cocreation efficacy, and 6) evaluation and learning capacities.
-The deeply-rooted social complexity of the deep challenges prevents any superficial attempts at quick-gain change in organizations and muti-stakeholder networks where these challenges persist.
-Shifting them is well beyond the capacity of any of one, or small set, of change initiatives.
-A transformation system strategy involves the development of capacities and infrastructures that absorb the complexity of these systems challenges across a network or organization.
-For such expansive contexts as socioeconomic and industry level transformation, the organizing potential of smaller, faster-paced change initiatives are mobilized, creating “transformation catalysts” that serve as experimental, evaluable system-change deployments that draw resources and prepare the networks to form new structures toward the transformation system.
+These deep system challenges represent six knots of complex and interconnected problems demanding new organising approaches.
+These challenges were identified over a wide range of cases and have been studied since 2016 in an ongoing action research programme.
+The deeply-rooted social complexity of these systemic (wicked) challenges prevents the effectiveness of superficial attempts at quick-gain change in organisations and multi-stakeholder networks where these challenges exist and persist.
+Shifting these system dynamics is well beyond the capacity of any single or small set of change initiatives.
+Instead, we argue for an approach that involves catalysing what we call transformation systems into existence and greater transformative power – or a transformation system strategy.
+A transformation system strategy involves the development of capacities and infrastructures that absorb the complexity of these systems challenges across a network or organisation.